Romi7102/python-consumer/README.md

     TOPIC: This environment variable specifies the Kafka topic that the Kafka consumer will subscribe to.
 The consumer will receive messages from this topic and process them accordingly.

+    KAFKA_GROUP_ID: This environment variable specifies the Kafka group ID that will be used.

     MONGO_CS: This environment variable specifies the connection URI for your MongoDB database.
 It should include the protocol (e.g., mongodb://), hostname, port number, and any authentication credentials if required.

+    MONGO_DB: This environment variable specifies the database to connect to.

+    MONGO_COLLECTION: This environment variable specifies the collection to pull data from.

 ## Running without docker